ethan-young/seccyd-wj-subtests/preregistration/README.md

 are consitent with an effect of 0.
 For this scenario, we will use equivalence testing with -.10 and .10 as bounds.

+*<< -- We might discuss whether these equivalence bounds are the best ones.
+Hypothetically, there could be a true effect of, say, 0.07, that is a real adversity effect but too small to be practically interesting.
+Setting equivalence bounds to .10 however would potentially classify this as a true zero effect (practically equivalent to zero).
+Thus, I think it could be that we actually want to set more narrow boundaries. -->>*

 ### Q21: Statistical Power

 See our full power analysis [here](power-analysis/) and the code